 When you divorce, you may contractually commit to continue beneficiary designations after divorce for your ex-spouse’s or children’s benefit.
 Indeed, in the Florida Supreme Court’s approved family law form marital settlement agreements, there is a section that guides divorcing couples through options to make or keep beneficiary designations.
 See In re Amendments to the Florida Supreme Court Approved Family Law Forms, 138 So.
 3d 389 No. SC13-532 (May 1, 2014) and Florida Supreme Court Approved Family Law Form 12.902(f)(1), Marital Settlement Agreement for Dissolution of Marriage with Dependent or Minor Child(ren) (02/18).

-Exception 3: Specific Post-Divorce Designations of Ex-Spouse to Receive Assets Under a Will or Trust
+Exception 3 to Automatic Revocation: Specific Post-Divorce Designations of Ex-Spouse to Receive Assets Under a Will or Trust

 Assets Passing Under a Will

 If a will or trust covers the asset, you may specifically designate your ex-spouse as beneficiary of the asset when you die.
-Effective July 1, 2021, section 732.507(2)(b), Florida Statutes permits a specific post-divorce designation of a former spouse in a will to designate an ex-spouse as irrevocable beneficiary of an asset.
-In 2021, the Florida Legislature amended section 732.507(2)(b), Florida Statutes.
-See changes at Laws of Florida, 2021-183.
+Section 732.507(2)(b), Florida Statutes permits a specific post-divorce designation of a former spouse in a will as irrevocable beneficiary of an asset.
+See 2021 amendments to section 732.507(2)(b), Florida Statutes.
+Laws of Florida, Ch.
+2021-183.

 Assets Passing Under a Revocable Trust

-Similarly, to maintain a trust asset for your ex-spouse’s benefit, effective July 1, 2021, section 736.1105, Florida Statutes doesn’t void statements in your revocable trust that refer to and specifically override automatic revocation.
+Similarly, to maintain a trust asset for your ex-spouse’s benefit, section 736.1105, Florida Statutes doesn’t void statements in your revocable trust that refer to and specifically override automatic revocation.
 Nor does the amended statute void provisions of a revocable trust you may sign after your divorce committing you to designate your ex-spouse as beneficiary.

-Exception 4: Final Judgment of Dissolution or Marriage Provides for No Revocation of Beneficiary Designation of Ex-Spouse
+Exception 4 to Automatic Revocation: Final Judgment of Dissolution or Marriage Provides for No Revocation of Beneficiary Designation of Ex-Spouse

 When a final judgment of dissolution requires you to make or keep children of your marriage or your former spouse an irrevocable beneficiary of an asset, automatic revocation doesn’t apply.
 A court may compel one spouse to maintain the asset for the benefit of a former spouse or children.
 Examples are death benefits earmarked to secure alimony or child support if you die before your support obligations end.

-Exception 5: Inability Unilaterally to Change Beneficiary or Pay-On-Death Designation
+Exception 5 to Automatic Revocation: Inability Unilaterally to Change Beneficiary or Pay-On-Death Designation

 No automatic revocation applies when you can’t unilaterally change the beneficiary or pay-on-death designation for an asset.

-Exception 6: The Law Makes the Designation Irrevocable
+Exception 6 to Automatic Revocation: The Law Makes the Designation Irrevocable

 When you can’t revoke a designation of your ex as beneficiary under applicable law, Florida’s automatic revocation statutes don’t apply.